smithy-lang/smithy/docs/source-2.0/guides/building-models/build-config.rst

 requirements of the dependencies on that project.
 If no version satisfies all the hard requirements, dependency resolution fails.

-The following table defines version requirement syntax as defined in the `official Maven documentation`_:
+The following table demonstrates version requirement syntax as defined in the `official Maven documentation`_:

 .. list-table:: Dependency version syntax